2022 Copenhagen mall shooting: Perpetrator

-A 22-year-old Danish man was arrested in connection with the shooting.
-He had a history of contact with the psychiatric healthcare system.
-Shortly before the shooting he uploaded videos to social media where he simulated suicide with the rifle and a gun and said that a specific type of psychiatric medication did not work.
-The firearms he used during the shooting and posed with in the videos were not owned by him and he did not have the required firearms licence.
-They were legally owned by a person who was a member of a sport shooting club and was living in the same home as the shooter.
+The firearms he used during the shooting and posed with in the videos were not owned by him and he did not have the required firearms license.
+They were legally owned by Esbensen's father, who was a member of a sport shooting club and was living in the same home as the shooter.
 In the videos posted by the shooter before the attack, a gun safe can be seen.

 The accused has been charged with three murders and seven attempted murders.
 At a court hearing on 4 July 2022, he was remanded to a closed psychiatric unit.
 Prior to starting the hearing, the judge asked the media to leave the court room and held the hearing behind closed doors, with the accused remaining in custody until 28 July.
-The court has banned the release of both the suspect's and the victims' names.
+The court banned the release of the victims' names.
+The defendant's trial began on 12 June 2023.
+On 5 July, the defendant was found insane and sentenced to detention in a secure medical facility.